2001 Swisscom Challenge – Singles

 Lindsay Davenport defeated Jelena Dokic in the final, 6–3, 6–1 to win the singles tennis title at the 2001 Swisscom Challenge.
+It was the 6th title for Davenport during this season, after previously winning at Tokyo, Scottsdale, Eastbourne, Los Angeles and Filderstadt.

 Martina Hingis was the reigning champion, but withdrew due to an ankle injury.

 Seeds

 The top four seeds received a bye into the second round.
 Martina Hingis, the first seed, dropped out of the tournament.
 Her bye was given to number nine seed Sandrine Testud.